 The jury of King County has ruled $3.5 million to be paid to the estate of Barbara Brandes who recently passed due to mesothelioma cancer.
 She started feeling sick in February 2014, was diagnosed with the disease last summer and died on April 15.
 This was one day before closing arguments in her case against Brand Insulations.

-While mesothelioma cancer can have a lengthy latency period, with most cases being diagnosed 30 years or more after the initial exposure, once diagnosed, it can be extremely aggressive.
+While mesothelioma cancer can have a lengthy latency period, with most cases being diagnosed 30 years or more after the initial asbestos exposure, once diagnosed, it can be extremely aggressive.
 Barbara Brandes was diagnosed four months after feeling sick and was told she had a year to live.

 Mesothelioma is generally thought of as a man’s disease, but the patient profile is changing to include more women.
 Lately, an increasing number of relatively young females are being diagnosed with mesothelioma and other asbestos-related diseases.